PragmaTechSydney/myblog/content/posts/cdmxpt1.md

 ## Safety

-I’m under no illusion that I’m in a relatively well-off part of town, although there are other neighbourhoods which are far more affluent.
-I've walked dozens of kms, many of them at night, and I’ve always felt safe.
-It helps that I’m male and taking sensible precautions - no obvious signs of wealth, avoid dodgy areas, etc. - but still I would do that in any large city.
+I’m under no illusion that I’m in a relatively upmarket part of town, but I've walked dozens of kms since arriving, many of them at night, and I’ve always felt safe.
+It helps that I’m male and taking sensible precautions - no obvious signs of wealth, usual scruffy self, avoid dodgy areas, etc. - but still I would do that in any large city.
 Just one man’s experience, but so far so good.

 ## History